 Negligent Landlords in Florida

 When you rent a house or an apartment, you expect that it will be maintained in a reasonably safe manner by your landlord.
 Under Florida Law, a landlord is required to keep its premises in a livable and safe condition.
-When a landlord neglects this duty, tenants and their guests can become seriously injured.
+When a landlord neglects this duty, tenants and their guests can become seriously injured (including a slip or fall).

 Landlords must maintain their rental properties and protect their tenants and their guests from harm caused by dangerous conditions on the property.
 Landlords must also abide by applicable housing codes.
 If a landlord learns about a dangerous condition or should be aware of a dangerous condition on the property, then the landlord has a duty to repair the condition in order to keep tenants and their guests safe.